The Immaculate Conception requires an in-depth study of the Bible to understand.

 Catholics believe Gabriel chose his words carefully.
 His greeting to Mary was very different from his greeting to Zachariah whom he called by name.
 Catholics believe Mary was called by her title.

 One question Scott Hahn asks people who doubt the validity of Mary's "Immaculate Conception" is this: if you could make your mom completely free of all the effects of original sin would you do it?
-I believe most of us would say "yes, certainly."
+We believe most of us would say "yes, certainly."
 Unfortunately, we wouldn't be able to do it because we are not God.
 However, Jesus is God and he could do it.
 Catholics believe he did do it.
+Mary was probably the first Christian.
+Later, Mary spoke in tongues with the apostles at the Pentecost.
+(Acts 1:14, 2:3)

 |The LORD God said, "It is not good for the man to be alone.
 I will make a helper suitable for him."
 (Gen. 2:18)||